20kdc/gabien-app-r48/attic/old-cmdb.md

 ...is still in use, so it doesn't yet belong here.
 But some features have been removed!

+* FormatSyntax used to be entirely runtime, which lead to some funny bugs (including basically being *the* reason there is a `v1.4-3`).

+  * These days it's not completely dealt with, but the worst "this will crash" cases have proper exceptions for them.

-* In the `[@Class.RPG::AudioFile]` syntax, name routines are now looked up at initial language compilation time, which occurs during the `ensureAllExpectationsMet` phase (core has loaded, but translations haven't)
+* In the `[@Class.RPG::AudioFile]` syntax, name routines are now looked up at compilation time.
+This used to be at runtime.

+*